Honoga-Sensei/formazione_sou/PingPong/README.md

 ## How to start

-First to make sure everything run as intended be sure to have `virtualbox`, `vagrant`, `ansible`, `docker`, and `sshpass` installed on the machine, if you dont have it installe, you can you the following shell command:
+Firstly you have to make sure everything runs as intended, so be sure to have `virtualbox`, `vagrant`, `ansible`, `docker`, and `sshpass` installed on the machine, if you don't have them installed, you can use the following link and shell command:

 `Virtualbox`: https://www.virtualbox.org/wiki/Downloads